alecramsay/pg/docs/_pages/method.markdown

-Our solution for generating baseline districts evolved through an exploratory process:
+The method for generating baseline districts that [Todd Proebsting](http://proebsting.cs.arizona.edu/) & I developed evolved through an exploratory process:

 -   I started trying to port Andrew Spann, Dan Gulotta, Daniel Kane's C code to Python.
     But I could never quite get the solver to reliably work with multiple states.
--   When Todd Proebsting got involved, he found and implemented Balzer's algorithm for computing Voronoi tessellations, adapting it slightly to redistricting.
+-   When Todd got involved, he found and implemented Balzer's algorithm for computing Voronoi tessellations, adapting it slightly to redistricting.
 With that in hand, we proceeded through a series of experiments.
 -   First, we got Balzer to work with single pass, using various geographic granularities, e.g. blockgroups (BGs), blocks.
 -   Then, to try to make the resulting maps stable -- invariant to specific starting points -- we generated maps by iterating on